 What is the skill level you need to reach in order to teach this noble instrument?

-Do you need any kind of degree to give piano lessons?
+Do you need any kind of degree to give start piano tutoring jobs?

 What type of training and how many years of practice are needed to get to a high enough level to be able to teach and give piano lessons?

 Superprof suggests some training to follow in order to reach that level, to become a proper piano teacher.